 While spikeless golf shoes are more comfortable, they look more casual and like sneakers so you won't look like your favorite pro (unless Freddie Couples or Ernie Els are your favorite).
 If you want to look like Jordan Spieth or Dustin Johnson, you'll need to get some soft spike golf shoes like the ones below.

-4. A belt and socks
+4. Belts and socks

 Use your belt loops!
 Wear a belt.
 It can be whatever looks good but I prefer something stretchy and less formal than belts you wear at work.
 I like them to match my shorts or a color on the shoes.
-Something cheap too - like an elasticated braided belt.

 Hat or cap